 The distribution of occupied habitat spans over 5 km and we note that other populations are in much shorter segments of intact habitat.
 The contrasts in breakpoints between segments illustrates that there is important habitat sorting even on low-gradient stream segments, and that they are not interchangeable.

+Conclusion points that might be developed

+Population trends are buffered by contrasts within and between subpopulations.
+The whole is greater than the sum of its parts.

+Five years of PDM monitoring DOES/DOES NOT suffice on WAFB, particularly if only one of the three subpopulations constituted the only population.

+Negative density-dependence is adaptive for changeable climate conditions and habitat heterogeneity

+Positive relation between ppt two years prior with census numbers contrasts with negative relation between stream flow (and presumably water table levels) two years prior as consistent with negative density-dependence and fluctuating numbers

 References